Oblique subduction

 Oblique subduction is a form of subduction (i.e. a tectonic process involving the convergence of two plates where the denser plate descends into Earth's interior) for which the convergence direction differs from 90° to the plate boundary.
 Most convergent boundaries involve oblique subduction, particularly in the Ring of Fire including the Ryukyu, Aleutian, Central America and Chile subduction zones.
-In general, the obliquity angle is between 15° to 30°.
+In general, the obliquity angle is between 15° and 30°.
 Subduction zones with high obliquity angles include Sunda trench (ca. 60°) and Ryukyu arc (ca. 50°).

 Obliquity in plate convergence causes differences in dipping angle and subduction velocity along the plate boundary.
 Tectonic processes including slab roll-back, trench retreat (i.e. a tectonic response to the process of slab roll-back that moves the trench seaward) and slab fold (i.e. buckling of subducting slab due to phase transition) may also occur.

 Moreover, collision of two plates leads to strike slip deformation of the forearc, thus forming a series of features including forearc slivers and strike slip fault systems that are sub-parallel to ocean trenches.
 In addition, oblique subduction is associated with the closure of ancient ocean, tsunami and block rotations in several regions.